What is a UX designer?

 05: Visual Design

-Next comes the visual design where wireframes are converted into mock ups.
-Mock ups include the final imagery, color, and typography.
-The main focus is the look and feel- they should be pixel perfect and show exactly what the design will look like when brought to life so they can be used as a guide when development starts.
-As a UX and UI designer, I am able to do the visual design myself as well as provide the client with a style guide for standardizing all components and redlining to get the design just right!
+Next comes the visual design where wireframes are converted into mockups.
+Mockups include the final UI layout, imagery, color, typography and more.
+The main focus is to standardize the look and feel of the user interface, thus eliminating 80% of bugs before they can occur.
+As a UX/UI designer, I am able to provide both the visual design for the UI experience as well as the style guide for standardizing all components within a brand.

 5c.
 Style Guides & Redlines